matan15/microbiome-management/README.md

 IMPORTANT: Don't move/delete any files from the folders. moving/deleting files can crash the program.

 If you running the program for the first time, you will be prompted for credentials.

+## Requirements
+The software requires an internet connection to make an integration with the database and the Israel Meteorologic Services.
+Also, the program requires credentials.
+If you run the program for the first time, you will be prompted for credentials.

 ## Updating the program
 First, you'll need to remove the program from your PC, then, download the latest version from the GitHub releases.